Web Developer Insurance

 General liability insurance

 This policy covers third-party risks faced by web developers, such as client injuries at your office.
-Bundle with commercial property insurance for savings in a business owner’s policy (BOP).
+Bundle it with commercial property insurance for savings in a business owner’s policy (BOP).

 BEST FOR

-• Customer bodily injury
+• Customer bodily injuries

 • Damaged customer property